 When the Landlord Pays

-Your lease may have a provision that awards attorney fees if you win in a dispute over the lease.
-These provisions usually work both ways, meaning that whoever loses pays both sides’ attorney fees.
+Your lease may have a provision that awards attorneys' fees if you win in a dispute over the lease.
+These provisions usually work both ways, meaning that whoever loses pays both sides’ attorneys' fees.
 However, they do not apply if the dispute arises from something other than the terms of the agreement, such as discrimination or an accident on the property.